Peer Muchalla

 Peer Muchalla is a town in Municipal Council Zirakpur in district Mohali in state of Punjab in India.
-It adjoins Sector 20 of Panchkula.
+It adjoins Sectors 20 and 21 of Panchkula.

 Proximity to Chandigarh, Mohali, Panchkula and Airport is attracting property builders to this area.
+Peer Muchalla, Kishanpura, Sanauli areas of Zirakpur are seeing rapid development being nearest to the planned townships of HUDA and GMADA Aerocity respectively.